 Semi-precious gemstones are mined all over the world.
-For me they are far more interesting, inclusions, optical phenomena, rough cut, faceted or highly polished gives me, the designer insight into how this stone would look its best.
-The family tree for Agates and Quarts is vast incorporating familiar stones such as Jasper, Carnelian, Tourmaline and Tiger’s Eye.
+They are beautiful and interesting even with their inclusions, optical phenomena, rough cut, faceted or highly polished characteristics gives me, the designer insight into how this stone would look its best.
+The family tree for Agates and Quartz is vast incorporating familiar stones such as Jasper, Carnelian, Tourmaline and Tiger’s Eye.
 Black Onyx, Aquamarine, Amethyst and Garnets are also favourites.
 Even fine gemstones such as Rubies, Emeralds, Sapphires and Diamonds have a semi-precious classification.
-Now look up the Chakra healing properties of your favourite stone.
+Just for interests sake, look up the Chakra healing properties of your favourite stone.

 A little about pearls

 It is common knowledge that pearls come from oysters.
 Oysters are part of the mollusk family and there are lots of little mollusks that can and do make pearls.
 In nature a grain of sand or small irritant would find its way into the mollusk’s soft tissue.
 The mollusk would produce layer upon layer of “nacre” a lustrous protein to cover the irritant.
 In nature, these pearls would take many, many years to reach a size where they would be used in fine jewellery.
 They are rare, highly sought after and expensive.